koszeggy/KGySoft.CoreLibraries/README.md

 - #### [`Reflector`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Reflection_Reflector.htm) class - the convenient way:

 If convenience is priority, then the [`Reflector`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Reflection_Reflector.htm) class offers every functionality you need to use for reflection.
-While the accessors above can to be obtained by a `MemberInfo` instance, the `Reflector` can be used even by name.
+While the accessors above can be obtained by a `MemberInfo` instance, the `Reflector` can be used even by name.
 The following example demonstrates this for methods:

 ```cs
 // Any method by MethodInfo: